-Notwithstanding the obligations of international organizations existing under international law and the present Convention, the consent of signatory international organizations to be bound by the present Convention shall be expressed through an act of formal confirmation.

-The present Convention shall be open for accession by any State or international organization that has not signed the Convention.
+The present Convention shall be open for accession by any State that has not signed the Convention.

-Article 30

-International organizations

-International organizations shall declare, in their instruments of formal confirmation or accession, the extent of their competence with respect to matters governed by the present Convention.
-Subsequently, they shall inform the depositary of any substantial modification in the extent of their competence.

-References to “States Parties” in the present Convention shall apply to such organizations within the limits of their competence.

-For the purposes of article 31, paragraph 1, and article 33, paragraphs 2 and 3, any instrument deposited by an international organization shall not be counted.

-International organizations may not exercise a right to vote in the Conference of States Parties or for the purposes of article 33, paragraph 1.

 Article 31 Entry into force

 The present Convention shall enter into force on the thirtieth day after the deposit of the twentieth instrument of ratification or accession.

-For each State or international organization ratifying, formally confirming or acceding to the Convention after the deposit of the twentieth such instrument, the Convention shall enter into force on the thirtieth day after the deposit of its own such instrument.
+For each State ratifying, formally confirming or acceding to the Convention after the deposit of the twentieth such instrument, the Convention shall enter into force on the thirtieth day after the deposit of its own such instrument.

 Article 32 Reservations